 The new building will maintain and enhance the public right-of-way to a greater degree than the existing building on all street frontages.
 The applicant is enhancing the urban condition on this site with the presentation of this building at the sidewalk along SW Bond, SW Abernethy, and SW Moody with landscaping reserved for the SW Lane frontage and in the interior courtyard.
-In addition, the SW Moody frontage has been enhanced from the previous rendition with the floor plate raised from 2'-0" to 3'-6" above the sidewalk and the introduction of stoops at the ground level.
+In addition, the SW Moody frontage has been enhanced from previous renditions with the floor plate raised from 2'-0" to 3'-6" above the sidewalk and the introduction of stoops at the ground level.
 The elevated floor plate will provide more privacy for the tenants while the stoops will make the units more inviting and activate the streetscape.
-In addition, the applicant has revised the SW Moody entrance to provide equitable access with an entry flush to the sidewalk and an interior ADA lift.
+In addition, an entry flush to the sidewalk and an interior ADA lift is provided at the SW Moody entrance to provide equitable access for all.

-As mentioned above, staff is appreciative that the applicant is now showing direct connections to the SW Lane Accessway, but feels that these connections require additional refinement before approval can be recommended.
-For instance, the plan shows that the proposed building does not quite extend to the property line, but there appears to be paved areas immediately north of the stoops that are about 2'-0" deep that may better serve the building and the public realm if they were planted or used to extend the stoops to the property line.
-In addition, recognizing the complexity involved in securing the ability to propose direct access to SW Lane, staff feels that these connections should serve more of the building, rather than just the four units currently shown, so that all of the building's tenants will benefit from these negotiations.
-In addition, staff has concerns about shared access paths leading directly to a bedroom window as this creates an awkward relationship between the public and private realm.
-Staff suggests the applicant propose individual paths to the SW Lane units as well as a path connecting directly to a common hallway, possibly at the north stair.
-If the number of paths is to remain limited so that they must serve more than one unit each, then staff recommends that they be revised to not directly face proposed bedrooms.

-With refinement of the proposed paths to the SW Lane Accessway, these guidelines will be met.
+As mentioned above, the SW Lane Accessway now has four connections from the proposed building, as well as additional landscaping and patios large enough to support passive outdoor recreation, which will enhance the aesthetic of the building as well as activate this façade.
+These guidelines are met.

-B2.
+- B2.
 Protect the Pedestrian.
 Protect the pedestrian environment from vehicular movement.
 Develop integrated identification, sign, and sidewalk-oriented night-lighting systems that offer safety, interest, and diversity to the pedestrian.
-Incorporate building equipment, mechanical exhaust routing systems, and/or service areas in a manner that does not detract from the pedestrian environment.
+Incorporate building equipment, mechanical exhaust routing systems, and/or service areas in a manner that does not detract from the pedestrian environment. - B2-1.

-B2-1.
 Incorporate Outdoor Lighting That Responds to Different Uses.
 Place and direct exterior lighting to ensure that the ground level of the building and associated outdoor spaces are well lit at night.
 Integrate exterior lighting so that it does not detract from the uses of adjacent areas.
-When appropriate, integrate specialty lighting within activity nodes at interfaces of accessways and the greenway.
+When appropriate, integrate specialty lighting within activity nodes at interfaces of accessways and the greenway. - C12.

-C12.
 Integrate Exterior Lighting.
 Integrate exterior lighting and its staging or structural components with the building's overall design concept.
-Use exterior lighting to highlight the building's architecture, being sensitive to its impacts on the skyline at night.

-Findings for B2, B2-1, and C-12: Pedestrians will primarily utilize the pathways along SW

-Moody, SW Lane and SW Bond, with vehicular access restricted to SW Abernethy.
+Use exterior lighting to highlight the building's architecture, being sensitive to its impacts on the skyline at night. - Findings for B2, B2-1, and C-12: Pedestrians will primarily utilize the pathways along SW Moody, SW Lane and SW Bond, with vehicular access restricted to SW Abernethy.
 The garage gate will be supplemented with a warning system to visually and audibly alert pedestrians to oncoming vehicular traffic.
 Loading areas are also proposed in the underground garage, with a requested modification to the required clearance, which will protect the pedestrian from vehicular movement related to loading, particularly the introduction of an additional curb cut.
 Mechanical equipment will be located underground or on the roof, away from the pedestrian realm.

-Exterior lighting in the courtyard is shown to be string lighting in a regular parallel pattern.
+Exterior lighting in the courtyard is shown to be string lighting in a regular parallel pattern, aligned with building features.
 This regularity will add contrast to the irregular plan of the courtyard, adding an extra dynamic layer to the overall courtyard composition.
-Staff also notes that no lighting is shown for the retail side of the building along SW Bond, where pedestrians are expected to be greater in number.
-Staff encourages additional exploration of the overall lighting system and reiterates support for the string lighting in the courtyard.